jorenretel/phd_thesis/chapters/chapter4-isotope_shift/text.md

 Table: For every amino acid there is a labeled sample where the intra-residual peaks are best resolved.
 For some residue types, multiple spectra could be used as a reference spectrum in which case the one specifically used in this study is listed.
 For methionine there is no labeling scheme in which the Cα-Cβ is separated well from other peaks.
 Therefor the Cα-Cγ peak is used.
 The Cγ chemical shift can not be observed in ^1^H-detected spectra.
 Therefor only the Cα shift can be used directly, further support for the assignment is given by sequential cross peaks.{#tbl:prefered_samples}

+\normalsize

 ## Final extend of the assignment

 By combining data from the ^1^H- and ^13^C-detected spectra, a coherent assignment could be found for a bit less than 60% of the residues, see table {@tbl:extend_of_assignment_table}.
 As can be seen in this table, there are some assigned residues for which the ^1^H and ^15^N is not known.
-Often these residues are the first residue in an assigned stretch of strips and therefor the ^13^C chemical shifts are known from the hcaCBcacoNH and hcoCAcoNH in the first strip, see figure {@fig:assignment_on_topology}.
+Often these residues are the first residue in an assigned stretch of strips and therefor the ^13^C chemical shifts are known from the hcaCBcacoNH and hcoCAcoNH in the first strip of the stretch.
 This obviously the case for all prolines and for instance leucines 149 and 123 shown in figure {@fig:thr_and_leu_dotplots}.
 Also there are a few residues that only have assignments in the ^1^H-detected data.
 In this case it was very hard to determine exactly where the corresponding shifts in the ^13^C-detected spectra were.
-This was the case for a few glutamic acid and glutamine residues and residues where only the Cα-peak was found in the ^1^H detected data and not the Cβ-peak, which makes finding the corresponding spin system in the ^13^C-detected data harder.
+This was the case for some of the glutamic acid and glutamine residues and residues where only the Cα-peak was found in the ^1^H detected data and not the Cβ-peak, which makes finding the corresponding spin system in the ^13^C-detected data harder.
+In Appendix A the full chemical shift list is printed, where the Cα and Cβ shifts given for both the protonated and deuterated samples.

-As can bee seen figures {@fig:thr_and_leu_dotplots} and {@fig:trp_and_pro_dotplots} all spin systems for which no strip could be found in the ^1^H-detected data (colored light blue and pink) have very low

-The topology plot shown in figure {@fig:assignment_on_topology} is based on the structure.
-The crystal structure, the solution NMR structure and the structure calculated during this structure all share this same basic topology.
-Such a topology can also be predicted for beta-barrels with programs such as PRED-TMBB, see figure {@fig:secondary_structure_and_topology_prediction} [@bagos_predtmbb_2004].
-As can be seen in figure {@fig:assignment_on_topology} almost all missing assignments cluster near the extra-cellular part of the protein and partially in the intra-cellular turns.
-The parts on the extra-cellular side that could not be assigned here fit very well to where there are flexible loops in the solution structure of *Tamm et al.* [@liang_structure_2007].
-Although more residues could be assigned in the solution state, hardly any distance restraints could be found in these extra-cellular loops.

-In Appendix A the full chemical shift is printed, where the Cα and Cβ shifts given for both the protonated and deuterated samples.
+As can bee seen by comparing figures {@fig:thr_and_leu_dotplots} and {@fig:trp_and_pro_dotplots} to figure {@fig:assignment_on_topology} peaks are present in the ^13^C-^13^C correlations for nearly all leucine, threonine tryptophan and proline residues in the sequence.
+However all peaks in the ^13^C-^13^C correlation for which no strip could be found in the ^1^H-detected data (colored light blue and pink), with exception of the prolines, have comparatively low signal intensity and often unregular lineshapes.
+Only the tryptophan peak at position 36/58 ppm (x-dimension/y-dimension) is larger but could not be assigned anyway.
+Since inter-residual cross peaks in the DARR spectra with longer mixing times are about ten times weaker than the intra-residual peaks, no sequential cross peak pattern could be found to allow the assignment of the left-over unassigned spin systems.
+At the one side is unfortunate that these peaks are not present preventing a complete assignment.
+However, under the condition that these residues are not assigned it is an advantage that no inter-residual peaks are present.
+As is discussed [later](#structure-calculation) these type of peaks could lead to wrong distance restraints which is one of the largest problems during structure calculation.

+\footnotesize

 |                   | of assigned residues  | of all residues   |
 |-----------------  |---------------------: |----------------:  |